marxus/cv/index.md

 - Docker 🐳 - writing Dockerfile and docker-compose.yml files
 - Manage Linux 🐧 web app servers using NGINX and supervisor
 - SQL - using and managing PostgreSQL/MySQL/MariaDB locally and on AWS RDS
-- Accustomed to the GNU/Linux toolchain, Bash scripting, git
+- Accustomed to the GNU/Linux toolchain, bash scripting, git, curl, etc...

 ### 🛰️ Salesforce:
 - "Backend" - using SF builtin tools such as process builder, workflows, custom objects, field validations and more... but as a dev in heart, I rather leverage Apex (SF's internal cloud language, a java subset) classes and triggers and apis for simplifing advance requirments using code